Innovation Grants Program Guidelines

 Core business refers to the activities of an entity that incur fixed costs or discretionary costs which cannot be attributed to a specific project.
 Fixed costs are costs that would be incurred by the entity, even if the entity’s projects did not eventuate.

 Creative producer is the term applied to someone who enables the making of a creative product including management of finances, marketing, associated legal and royalty issues.
 A creative producer may or may not have a technical role in the development of creative product e.g. a music producer may not necessarily produce the music.

 Development opportunities are cultural activities that have a development intention, for emerging or established artists of any age and skill level.

 Eligible means that the applicant or project satisfies the conditions for funding.

-Emerging talent is the term referring to creative workers within the first five years of professional practice.
+Emerging talent is defined as being within the first five years of professional practice.

 An Enterprise is a small business or company with a focus on commercial activity, such as selling goods or services and/or a social purpose e.g. service provision to communities.

 Entrepreneurship is the organisation and management of an enterprise/s with considerable initiative, innovation and risk.

 Equipment (non-consumables) refers to items purchased to be used during the project but can continue to be used after the completion of the project.

 GST stands for Goods and Services Tax.
 If an applicant or auspicing organisation is GST registered, 10% GST will be added to the grant as an itemised GST gross-up.
 If an applicant or auspicing organisation is not GST registered, the 10% GST will be added to the grant, but not itemised as GST.
 For advice on GST, please contact a tax advisor or the Australian Taxation Office on 13 24 78 or www.ato.gov.au.